Norun017/absurd-work/README.md

 ## Overview

-The Absurd Work let everyone to participate in "working" with a 16x16 grid.
-Each work (click) represent an image a grid can show by turniing one pixel from white to black, spreading from the center outward.
-The question is simple: Can we exhaust all 2^256 possible states of this grid?
+The Absurd Work lets everyone participate in “working” with a 16×16 grid.
+Each action (click) represents one image the grid can display, turning a single pixel from white to black and spreading outward from the center.
+The question is simple: Can we exhaust all 2^256 possible states of this grid,and if not, should we still try?

 **Current Version:** v0.3.5 (January 2026)